keatonb/keatonb.github.io/_posts/2020-05-04-least-squares-power-spectrum.md

 obtaining parameters that reasonably approximate the underlying values.
 But that's a lot of ifs, and why would you put yourself through that?
-The answer to why I've done this in the past is that programatically it's a one-liner.
+The answer to why I've done this in the past is that programmatically it's a one-liner.
 The hidden cost is that years later the guilt will cause you to write a lengthy blog post exploring the ramifications.